 Molybdenum is a silvery transition metal.
 It has a very high resistance to corrosion and an extremely high melting point.
-It has an atomic number of 42, an atomic mass of 95.96, a density of 10.22 g/cm3, with a melting point of 2623°C.
+It has an atomic number of 42, an atomic mass of 95.96, a density of 10.22 g/cm3, and a melting point of 2623°C.

 Molybdenum metal lies in the second transition series of the periodic table and is also an outstanding refractory metal.
 Molybdenum’s thermophysical property makes it resistant to heat.
 It has a relatively high density and a low coefficient of thermal expansivity.
 Molybdenum has a low relative density, which gives it good ductility.
 It remains the best refractory material used for most manufacturing applications.